-At St. Paul's, children in Pre-school through the fifth grade, (ages almost 3 through 11) are invited to participate in the world-renowned Episcopal program of "Godly Play".
+At St. Paul's, children in Preschool through 5th grade, (ages almost 3 through 11) are invited to participate in the world-renowned Episcopal program of "Godly Play."

 10:15 - All Children gather in the Sports Hall for free play & games.